Trump’s immigration policy becomes GOP orthodoxy

 “And what do we mean by that?
 We mean that you have elected officials and public figures like media personalities promoting things like the Great Replacement Theory, or promoting conspiracy theories about all sorts of things that are current right now, whether it’s the 2020 election, COVID or any one of a number of other things.”

-And Mueller said that rhetoric is “inexorably tied” to political violence such as the racially motivated mass shootings at a Pittsburgh synagogue in 2018, El Paso in 2019 and Buffalo in 2022.
+And Mueller said that rhetoric is “inexorably tied” to political violence such as racially motivated mass shootings at a Pittsburgh synagogue in 2018, an El Paso, Texas, Walmart in 2019 and a Buffalo, N.Y., supermarket in 2022.

 Though Mayo warned against blaming public figures for the actions of violent extremists, she said large public platforms do carry inherent risks.